flawnson/flawnson.github.io/docs/_drafts/2021-12-09-bootleg-letterboxd.md

 This post is to talk about my favorite movies.

 I've ranked each entry roughly in order of most favorite to least favorite.
+Also there's a special section on a few other topics around movies I think are worthy of discussion!

 {:.no_toc}

 * A markdown unordered list which will be replaced with the ToC, excluding the "Contents header" from above {:toc}

+# Everything, Everywhere, All at Once

+> "When I Choose To See The Good Side Of Things, I'm Not Being Naive.
+It Is Strategic And Necessary.
+It's How I Learned To Survive Through Everything." - Waymond

+I watched this movie with the highest expectations and it still blew me away.
+Never before have I cried and laughed so much in a movie at the same time before.
+I realize it definitely isn't for everyone.
+Not all the friends I watched it with in theatres felt about EEAO the same way I did.
+None of them walked out of the theatre having ugly-cried through the final act.

 # Blade Runner 2049